dobs/faraday_middleware-reddit/README.md

 # FaradayMiddleware::RedditApi

-A collection of middleware for use with the Reddit API.
+A collection of Faraday middleware for use with the Reddit API.

 ## Installation